 I was inspired by Caribou Coffee’s “North” campaign — I thought the buffalo plaid combined with quintessential Minnesota phrases was the perfect meld of style and colloquialism.
 I combined that with cable knits, icicles, fair isle, and snowflakes to create an authentic Minnesota winter theme.

 I love the way these cookies turned out.
-I won’t lie — the cable knit stencil was more problematic than I expected and airbrushing buffalo plaid is always *fun*, but the results were with it.
-I’m finding myself increasing liking a combination of airbrushed and royal icing stencils — the various textures add a really nice touch.
+I won’t lie — the cable knit stencil was more problematic than I expected and airbrushing buffalo plaid is always *fun*, but the results were worth it.
+I’m finding myself increasingly liking a combination of airbrushed and royal icing stencils — the various textures add a really nice touch.

 Now, come to Minnesota!
 Yes, it’s cold, but it’s a vibrant, kind, amazing place to live.